Niklaus Leuenberger

 On June 9, 1653, Samuel Tribolet, the Landvogt (sheriff) of the district of Bern apprehended him.

-On September 6, 1653, After the defeat of the peasants at Herzogenbuchsee, he was delivered to the Bernese authorities.
+On September 6, 1653, after the defeat of the peasants at Herzogenbuchsee, he was delivered to the Bernese authorities.
 Leuenberger was executed by decapitation with a sword and drawn and quartered in Bern.
 His head was fixed on a gallows with a copy of the Huttwil league federal charter next to it.
 Four parts of his body were exhibited on the four highways out Bern.

-On June 7, 1903, on the occasion of the 250th anniversary of the Peasants' War, in Emmental (municipality of Ruderswil) erected a monument in honor of Niklaus Leuenberger.
+On June 7, 1903, on the occasion of the 250th anniversary of the Peasants' War, a monument was erected in honor of Niklaus Leuenberger in Ruderswil.